magnetrwn/NetHang/CONTRIBUTING.md

 ### Code Style

-Use Black to automatically style the project: `black .`
+Use Black (and Trunk Check if possible) to automatically style the project: `black .`

 **Thank you!**